IMSA Formula Atlantic Championship Race

 - Lola T460 [HU3] (Steve Jizmagian): New to Steve Jizmagian (San Francisco, CA) and raced in SCCA Nationals and IMSA Formula Atlantic races in 1976.
 Retained for 1977 for Californian SCCA Nationals and Regionals.
 Retained again for 1978, again for Californian SCCA Nationals and Regionals.
 Retained by Jizmagian for 1979, but destroyed in an accident at Westwood in June 1979.
 What was left was broken for spares.

 - Brabham BT40 (Mark Munroe): New to Olney "Bill" Mairs (Malibu, CA) and raced at the 1973 SCCA Runoffs, Mairs having qualified by finishing fourth in his March 722 in NEDiv, representing New York Region.
 Retained for 1974, when Mairs finished fifth in Southern Pacific Division, representing CSCC.
 He then sold to the car to his two mechanics, Victor Tostado and Mark Munroe, and Munroe raced it in 1975 and 1976.
 After Munroe was killed in a sprint car accident at Ascot Raceway in September 1979, the Brabham was sold to Richard Christ, and then to John Whitton.
-It was next seen when owned by Mike Fazzi in 2002 or 2003, and was sold by him to Peter Brennan in Australia in 2004.
-Raced by Brennan with the HSCC in the UK in 2019.
+It was next seen when owned by Mike Fazzi in 2002 or 2003, and was sold by him to Peter Brennan (Melbourne, Victoria, Australia) in 2004.
+The car remained in the UK, and was raced by Brennan with the HSCC in 2019.
 Sold to Martin Friedl (Vienna, Austria) in 2020, but the car was expected to stay with Bob Juggins in England, and be used in HSCC events in 2021.

 - March 76B [8?]
 (Dale Lang): Doug Shierson Racing ran a red March 76B for Dale Lang (Wilton, CT) in 1976.
 The only red 76B in March build records was 76B-8, suggesting this was Lang's car.
 Lang retained this car for 1977 and then sold it to Ralph Manaker (Erieville, NY) who raced it in 1978.
 Advertised by Manaker as a 76-77B in October 1978.